TeamRecords/Unity_Universal_Multiplayer_Kit/README.md

 * **Terrain modifiers** – implement `ITerrainModifier` to deform terrain or spawn effects.
 The included `TerrainModifier` publishes a `TerrainModifyEvent` with position and intensity.

 These systems are completely optional – you can use as much or as little as you need.
 They do not depend on Mirror unless you derive from `NetBehaviourBase` or add your own network replication.
 Everything still works in a pure offline/local context.

+### Expanded Systems (UMK 2025 Update)

+UMK now ships with many additional gameplay modules to support more advanced and varied projects:

+* **Environment** – a `DayNightCycle` component replicates the time of day across the network and drives a sun light for realistic day/night transitions.
+A `WeatherSystem` replicates weather states (clear, cloudy, rain, fog, storm) and toggles particles and audio accordingly. `FirePropagator` allows objects to catch fire and optionally spread to nearby objects, replicating the burn state to all clients.

+* **Physics** – `NetworkPhysicsObject` wraps a Rigidbody and automatically adds a `NetworkTransform` when Mirror is present.
+It disables client‑side physics when not authoritative and syncs position/rotation across the network. `DamageSystem` centralises applying damage; any component implementing `IDamageReceiver` can be damaged locally or via the server.

+* **Puzzle** – building blocks for networked puzzles: `LeverSwitch` toggles on/off when interacted with and replicates state; `KeypadPuzzle` replicates input and solved status; `PuzzleManager` watches a set of puzzles and fires an event when all are solved.

+* **AI** – `PathfindingAgent` replicates NavMeshAgent destinations across the network; `AIController` uses a `PathfindingAgent` to patrol a list of waypoints on the server.

+* **UI Enhancements** – `AdvancedScoreboard` displays player names, kills, deaths and ping; it auto‑detects a `PlayerStats` component on player objects and falls back to connection IDs.
+A `NetworkChat` component (not pictured) provides basic text chat.
+A `PerformanceMonitor` shows FPS and toggle on/off via F10.

+* **Utilities** – `NetworkDebugConsole` implements a simple in‑game console for running commands locally or via the server. `PerformanceMonitor` displays a lightweight FPS counter.
+These utilities help during development and can be disabled in shipping builds.

+* **AI and Interaction Integration** – the existing `CharacterAI`, `CharacterInventory`, `CharacterHealth` and new `DamageSystem` integrate seamlessly, enabling AI agents to patrol, take damage and die, and enabling players to pick up items, equip them and use them in puzzles.

 ### Example: adding a networked character